-If you need ideas for a wedding exit, smokeless sparklers should be at the top of your list.
+If you need ideas for a wedding send off, smokeless sparklers should be at the top of your list.
 Few send-offs make as spectacular a picture as a sparkler send-off for the bride and groom.
 With more couples deciding to include this growing tradition into their big day, you may be worried about keeping your wedding exit ideas fresh and exciting.
 However, a sparkler sendoff is always a grand exit.

-Lets concentrate on selecting the appropriate spot for the wedding exit.
+Let’s concentrate on selecting the appropriate spot for the wedding exit.
 Of course, you can elevate the moment with large sparklers of 20 or 36 inches in length.
-Ten-inch sparklers are just as pretty, but extra-long sparklers burn longer to expand the moment and let guests participate more fully in the couple's joy.
+Ten-inch sparklers are just as pretty, but extra-long sparklers burn longer to expand the moment and let guests participate more fully in the couple’s joy.

 We know how busy you are during the wedding planning.
 So we put together the following tips to help you create superior celebrations at your wedding, baby shower and other milestone ceremonies.

 The simplest wedding exit features the couple leaving the church amid a hailstorm of rice, perhaps into the car with a “Just Married” sign and cans tied to the bumper.
 Things have come a long way since this familiar exit first began.

 To create a lasting impression on guests and to get the all-important photos, couples have made an art of the wedding exit.
 Now, the farewell line often includes smokeless sparklers, held up by guests to light the couple’s way along their new journey together.

 After deciding on smokeless sparklers for your wedding exit, you need to know what types of sparklers are available and the benefits of each.
 Let’s look at the size ranges available.
 Choose from lengths of 10, 20 or 36 inches, depending on the amount of time you need for the exit.
 Short sparklers can work for small weddings with under 20 guests.